Simplicial complex

 Simplicially driven simple contagion

-Single contagion processes are known to display a continuous transition from an epidemic-free phase at low contagion rates to the epidemic state for rates above a critical threshold.
-This transition can become discontinuous when two simple contagion …
+Single contagion processes are known to display a continuous transition from an epidemic-free state to an epidemic one, for contagion rates above a critical threshold.
+This transition can become discontinuous when two simple contagion processes are …

 Social contagion on higher-order structures